mtubwakab/Class2-JS2-1_homework1/README.md

 `git config --global user.name “you”`

 ### Clone repo
-Clone repo: https is easiest, ssh is best!
+Clone repo: **_https is easiest, ssh is best_**!
 Checkout [Connecting to Github with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) for a clear guide on how to connect with GIT through SSH.

 **HTTPS:** `git clone